PBJI/PBJI/README.md

 # Introduction
 Hi there!
 I'm Purshotam Bohra, and I'm a software developer with a passion for creating bash automation scripts.
-I'm also interested in web development, exploring AI and ML topics, and data analytics.
+I'm also interested in web-app development, exploring AI and ML topics, and data analytics.
 In addition, I have a keen interest in software management techniques to improve software-based projects.

 I enjoy building scripts and web applications using a variety of tools and languages, and I love exploring the latest technologies and frameworks.
 When it comes to automation, I'm always looking for ways to streamline workflows and simplify repetitive tasks using bash scripts.